What's new with the Political Temperature Index.

 - All RSS feeds are now pre-screened for US political relevance before entering the analysis pipeline, reducing noise from international or non-political content

-- The system now monitors itself in real-time to catch data inconsistencies, missing scores, and unusual patterns across its three daily runs
+- The system now monitors itself in real-time to catch data inconsistencies, missing scores, and unusual patterns across scheduled runs

 - A new pipeline health endpoint tracks job execution status, data freshness, and source reliability in real time